Shimura operators for certain Hermitian symmetric superpairs: Preliminaries

-\fixIt{When we specialize the discussion to the pair $(\gl(2p|2q), \gl(p|q)\oplus\gl(p|q))$, we are only going to need $J_\alpha$ where $\alpha \in \iso{\Theta\od}$ (odd, unmultipliable and isotropic; see Section~\ref{supPairs}).} In such case, we can easily describe $J_\alpha$. \fixIt{This result is proved with a different method in \cite{SZ23}.}
+When we specialize the discussion to the pair $(\gl(2p|2q), \gl(p|q)\oplus\gl(p|q))$, we are only going to need $J_\alpha$ where $\alpha \in \iso{\Theta\od}$ (odd, unmultipliable and isotropic; see Section~\ref{supPairs}).
+In such a case, we can easily describe $J_\alpha$.
+Theorem~\ref{thm:prelHC} is proved independently using a different method in \cite{SZ23}.